emberjs/ember-rails/README.md

      {{ my-component }}

 ### A note about upgrading ember-rails and components
-Generators for components has been recently added to ember-rails.
-If you have an exisitng project and you are upgrading, be sure to include the components folder as part of the asset pipeline.
+The ember-rails project now includes generators for components.
+If you have an exisitng project and need to compile component files you will need to include the components folder as part of the asset pipeline.
 A typical project expects two folders for *components* related code:

-* one to hold the component javascript logic
+* `assets/javascripts/components/` to hold the component javascript source
-* another to hold the handlebars templates for your components.
+* `assets/javascripts/templates/components/` to hold the handlebars templates for your components

 Your asset pipeline require statements should include reference to both e.g.